Himanshu-Gupta2001/email_spam_classification_Himanshu-Gupta/README.md

 **Python Libraries used:** pandas, numpy, io, os, CountVectorizer and MultinomialNB from sklearn.

-### Here are the direct links of my files used in this project.
+### Here are the direct links of my files used in this project-
 * The dataSet link is attached here().
 * The trainingData link is attached here() which train the data .
 * The testingData link is attached here() which gives the testing result.